Lattice Lattice

 (gap)

-Needs LoRa hardware (long-range radio)
+Needs LoRa or a Meshtastic device (long-range radio)

 OR someone physically carrying the message